NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Mystic Seer.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Arcana skill and the Scam Lore skill.
-You gain the [[Feats/Arcane Sense|Arcane Sense]] skill feat.
+You gain the [[Arcane Sense|Arcane Sense]] skill feat.

 *Source: Pathfinder: Extinction Curse Player's Guide* *OGL*